Contributing to otplib

 pnpm vitest run packages/core/src/utils.test.ts

-# Multi-runtime tests (See #Testing)
+# Multi-runtime distribution tests (See #Testing)

-pnpm test:bun # Bun-specific tests
+pnpm test:dist-bun # Bun distribution tests

-pnpm test:deno # Deno-specific tests
+pnpm test:dist-deno # Deno distribution tests

 # OR